Danwoltrs/wolthers-trips/docs/core/development/task.md

 **Implementation Notes**:
 - Use `useAuth()` hook for authentication state
 - Reference `docs/modules/dashboard.md` for navigation structure
-- All styling must use the OKLCH color system
+- All styling must use the Tailwind color system
 - Ensure accessibility with proper ARIA labels
 - Test with different user roles